naisenyamungai/Anita-s-Kitchen/README.md

 ![](https://github.com/naisenyamungai/Anita-s-Kitchen/blob/master/IMAGES/core.jpg)

 ## Technologies Used
-BootStrap, JQuery, HTML, CSS and JavaScript was used for creating the application.
+The application was created using below technologies;
+- HTML
+- CSS
+- JavaScript
+- BootStrap
+- JQuery

 ## Known Bugs
 None

 ## SetUp Instructions
+> Internet Connection is required for the following instructions to be executed

-            Open Chrome, Mozilla or any browser in your disposal.
+>> Open Chrome, Mozilla or any browser in your disposal.

-            Internet Connection is a must.
+>> Internet Connection is a must.

-            Search naisenyamungai on github.
+>> Search naisenyamungai on github.

-            Click on the active link on the Anita's Restaurant repository.
+>> Click on the active link on the Anita's Restaurant repository.

-            No other downloads or plug-ins are required.
+>> No other downloads or plug-ins are required.

-            Scroll through the page.
+>> Scroll through the page.

-            For any feedback on bugs and errors contact naisenyamungai@gmail.com or 0721635386.
+>> For any feedback on bugs and errors contact naisenyamungai@gmail.com or 0721635386.

-            Alternatively you can clone the project onto your local machine to have a sneak peak at the code used.
+>> Alternatively you can clone the project onto your local machine to have a sneak peak at the code used.

 ## Support and contact details
 naisenyamungai@gmail.com